George Frederick Morgan

 George Frederick Morgan (April 25, 1922 – February 20, 2004) was a poet, the co-founder (1947) and long-time editor (1948–1998) of the literary quarterly The Hudson Review and an heir to a fortune built on soap.

 Morgan attended Princeton University, where he studied under Allen Tate.
 Morgan also translated poems from the French.
+After serving with US forces in World War II, he and Joseph Bennett, another Princeton graduate and veteran, established the Hudson Review in 1948.
+He edited the quarterly from 1948 until 1998, when he stepped down.